Internet providers team up to increase bandwidth due to COVID-19

-Netwurx and TDS are working together in order to increase bandwidth to its rural broadband network in Southeast Wisconsin in a proactive manner to address the expected high usage increase by customers affected by the COVID-19 pandemic.
+Netwurx and TDS are working together in order to increase bandwidth to its rural broadband network in Southeast Wisconsin in a proactive manner to address the expected high usage increase by customers affected by the COVID-19 pandemic, according to Ken Baehler, Netwurx director of business development.

+The rural broadband network is a large provider of internet service for Jefferson and Dodge counties.

 Netwurx reached out to TDS a few weeks back when the news broke to request TDS put this existing project on a fast track for completion.